Explore London

 London Marathon

-Where: Starts in Greenwich Park and ends in the Mall,London
+Where: Starts in Greenwich Park and ends in the Mall.,London

-When: 25 April 2010
+When: 22 April 2018

-The Flora London Marathon is a 26.2 mile (42km) race from Greenwich Park to the Mall, via Cutty Sark, Canary Wharf, the Tower of London, Buckingham Palace and Big Ben.
+The Virgin Money London Marathon (commonly known as simply the London Marathon) is a 26.2 mile (42km) race from Greenwich Park to the Mall, passing by many famous London landmarks including the Cutty Sark, Canary Wharf, the Tower of London, Buckingham Palace and Big Ben.
 Around 30,000 professional and amateur runners compete every year, many dressed in fancy dress to raise money for charity.
-The route is lined with spectators and has a very festive atmosphere.
+The route is lined with spectators and the race has a very festive atmosphere.
+As it is an extremely popular marathon, it is worth booking as far in advance as possible.<br /><br />

 Chelsea Flower Show